 - Fats are broken down by lipase

-- Pale stools are a sign that there is fat in them.
-They also may be very smelly and difficult to flush away.
-Bowel movements may also be more frequent and looser than normal.
+- Pale stools that are smelly and difficult to flush away.
+Bowel movements may also be more frequent and looser than normal, this is called steatorrhea

-- Bloating and abdominal pain after eating can be a result of starchy carbohydrates (bread, cereal, pasta and potatoes) not being absorbed.
+- Bloating and abdominal pain after eating can be a result of starchy carbohydrates not being absorbed

 - A lot of flatulence (wind).